Dancin' (on a Saturday Night)

 "Dancin' (on a Saturday Night)" is a song written by Lynsey de Paul and Barry Blue, that was recorded by Blue and released as a single in 1973 on Bell Records.
 Blue's backing band of session musicians were well known in the industry and one year later the drummer, John Richardson, joined the Rubettes.

 Barry Blue's song reached the number 2 on the UK Singles Chart, (and number 1 on the Melody Maker top 30), number 2 on the Australian Kent Music chart, number 3 on the Austrian singles chart, number 4 on the Irish Singles Chart, number 9 on the German singles chart, and number 11 on the Dutch singles chart.

 It was also a track on the first in a series of compilation albums released by the BBC in their series Best of Top of the Pops, released in 1975 and that spent five weeks on the UK Albums Chart, peaking at No. 21.

 The song ranked the 18th best selling single in Australia in 1973, and 23rd best selling single in the UK in 1973.

 Barry Blue's version of the song has also appeared on the soundtrack to the films Anita and Me, and American Swing.
 A remixed version of the original Barry Blue song was released in 1989, reaching number 86 on the UK Singles Chart.
 It also is featured in the film The Long Good Friday.
 The song has become a line dance classic.
+It was included on the 2023 compilation album "Now Yearbook 1973" which peaked at No. 2 on the UK Official Compilations Chart in September that year.